moq-wg/moq-transport/draft-lcurley-warp.md

 * Group Sequence :
 The object is a member of the indicated group {{model-group}} within the track.
-The sequence starts at 0, increasing sequentially for each group within the track.

 * Object Sequence:
 The order of the object within the group.